Cincinnati and Vanderbilt get underway at 4 p.m. ET/3 p.m. CT.

-Natalie Starvaggi is in her first season at her alma mater as volunteer assistant lacrosse coach.
+Natalie Lang is in her second season at her alma mater as assistant lacrosse coach.

-Starvaggi, a Cincinnati native, played for the Bearcats from 2008-11 and was a member of the inaugural lacrosse team at UC.
+Lang (née Starvaggi), a Cincinnati native, played for the Bearcats from 2008-11 and was a member of the inaugural lacrosse team at UC.
 She remains one of the program's all-time leaders in career ground balls (72) draw controls (46) and caused turnovers (28).
-She is also one of just five Bearcats to make 50 career starts.
+She also is one of just five Bearcats to make 50 career starts.
 As a midfielder, she had her most prolific offensive season as a junior in 2010, registering 31 points (16 goals, 15 assists), while also picking-up 33 ground balls (second on the team).

 A product of Cincinnati's Mount Notre Dame High School, she was a three-time All-Girls Greater Cincinnati League selection and a two-time lacrosse team captain.
-Starvaggi graduated from the University of Cincinnati in 2011 with a double major in marketing and communications.
-Her brother Dominic, plays lacrosse at John Carroll University.
+Lang graduated from the University of Cincinnati in 2011 with a double major in marketing and communications.
+Her brother Dominic, is a junior midfielder on the lacrosse team at John Carroll University.

 2010: Played in all 17 games, starting 15 at midfield... recorded 31 points on the year (16 goals, 15 assists) ... caused nine turnovers and controlled 11 draws in 2010 ... picked up second-most ground balls on the team with 33 ... scored a season-high three goals against Louisville ... picked up a season-high six ground balls against Duquesne.